mmkal/pgkit/packages/admin/readme.md

 npx pgkit-admin
 ```

 You can then set the `connection-string` header in the UI.
-When developing against a local databse, this is all you'll need to do.
+When developing against a local database, this is all you'll need to do.

 ## Use as a library